 102 Meandering Way, St. Marys, Georgia 31558

-In a Mellow Town on Georgia's Southern Coast, the Inviting Community of Winding River Beckons with its Attractive Homes, Beautiful Location and Plentiful Amenities
+In a Mellow Town on Georgia's Southern Coast, the Inviting Community of Winding River Beckons with its Attractive Homes, Beautiful Location and Plentiful Events

 Along the St. Marys River on Georgia's southern coast, the mellow coastal village of St. Marys makes its home.
-It is a safe, friendly place and the location of Winding River, a beautiful all ages community with elegant single family homes for sale.
-The community is still being built and will have just over 300 homes when completed.
+It is a safe, friendly place and the location of Winding River, a lovely all ages community with handsome single family homes for sale.
+The community is still being built but is nearly finished with 300 homes.
 And although Winding River is open to all ages, it markets to baby boomers and has a mix of ages.

 Buyers have eight floor plans from which to choose, including both single story and two story homes.
 Architectural styles include coastal, Craftsman, plantation and cottage.
-Properites with front porches, dormer windows, exterior columns and pitched roofs are common, and the ponds, marshes and tree-lined lanes give the development a soothing quality.
+Properties with front porches, dormer windows, exterior columns and pitched roofs are common, and the ponds, marshes and tree-lined lanes give the development a soothing quality.

 Homeowners enjoy an abundance of social events, giving Winding River a strong sense of community.
 The Savannah Club is the place for most neighborhood gatherings.
 Here residents enjoy BBQ cookouts, wine tastings, holiday parties, health events and more.
-Activities and events coordinated by a lifestyle director include a book club, a cooking club and a cycling club, ensures that something is always happening.
+Activities and events coordinated by a lifestyle director include a book club, a cooking club and a cycling club, ensuring that something is always happening.

 The fitness center is available to residents 24-hours per day and has state-of-the-art equipment.
 Personal trainers are also available.
 The resort-style swimming pool features a zero-entry walk-in entrance and is perfect for laps or just lounging with a book in the shallow end.
 A dog park with separate sections for little dogs and big dogs is on the drawing board.

 Southeast Georgia Health System - Camden is located in St. Marys and has 40 beds.
 It is accredited by the Joint Commission and accepts Medicare patients.

 Summer temperatures in this region are in the 70s, 80s and 90s.
 Winter temperatures are usually in the 50s and 60s.
 On average, St. Marys receives 50 inches of rain each year.